coding-cosmonaut/DadJokes/README.md

 ## Description

-Dad joke application meant to be a place to view, upvote, and downvote your favorite dad-jokes.
+Dad joke application meant to be a place to view, upvote, and downvote your favorite dad jokes.
 The application uses the https://icanhazdadjoke.com/api API.

 ## Getting Started